 The first Waakcaack Lighthouse was a hexagonal wooden tower built in 1855 that stood near Creek Road in Keansburg, three-quarters of a mile to the rear of Point Comfort, its companion range light.
 In 1894, this tower was moved aside so a replacement iron skeleton tower could be built on the site.
 The new tower displayed two fixed lights, one at a height of 105 feet and the other at 95 feet, forming a range with the lights at Point Comfort and Old Orchard Shoal.
-When the town of Keansburg decided to incorporate in 1917, it used the outline of the Waakcaack Range Light as its seal.
-The Point Comfort Light was decommissioned in 1941, replaced by lighted buoys and the range light at Sandy Hook.
+When the town of Keansburg decided to incorporate in 1917, it used the outline of Waakcaack Range Light as its seal.
+Point Comfort Light was decommissioned in 1941, replaced by lighted buoys and a range light at Sandy Hook.

 The second auction for Old Orchard Shoal Lighthouse opened on June 30, 2010 and closed on September 16 with a winning bid of $40,000 by a bidder named “jvscalia.”
 Four individuals placed bids on the lighthouse, but the winning bid was still almost $200,000 below the top bid in 2008.

-Hurricane Sandy struck New York and New Jersey on October 29, 2012, cutting power for millions and destroying billions of dollars worth of property with its far-reaching storm surge.
+Hurricane Sandy struck New York and New Jersey on October 29, 2012, cutting power for millions and destroying billions of dollars of property with its far-reaching storm surge.
 Sandy claimed numerous lives and swept away Old Orchard Shoal Lighthouse, leaving behind just a mound of riprap and concrete landings.